HpropHeap Predicates

 First, we exploit extensionality, using hprop_eq or himpl_antisym.

-intros. applys hprop_eq. split.
+intros. apply hprop_eq. split.

 Then we reveal the definitions of ==>, hexists and hstar.